valentinomiazzo/jekyll-now/_drafts/2018-10-07-Atari-Panther-Part-1.md

     <td><img style="vertical-align:middle;" src="{{ site.url }}/images/atari-panther-1/image_4.png"></td>
   </tr>
   <tr>
-    <td>Sonic the Hedgehog</td>
+    <td>Sonic the Hedgehog (Megadrive)</td>
   </tr>
 </table>

-It is only in late ‘92, with the release of the SNES in EU and the release of Super Street Fighter 2 for SNES, that the market is completely mature and everyone wants one of these 16 bit consoles.
+It is only in late ‘92, with the release of the SNES in EU and the release of Super Street Fighter 2 for SNES, that the 16 bit market is completely mature and everyone wants one of these consoles.

 Unfortunately the Jaguar is still in development after more than 3 years of work and more than 1 year since the Panther project was stopped.

 <table style="width:50%;font-size:65%;margin:auto;text-align:center;">
   <tr>
     <td><img style="vertical-align:middle;" src="{{ site.url }}/images/atari-panther-1/image_5.png"></td>
   </tr>
   <tr>
-    <td>Super Street Fighter 2</td>
+    <td>Super Street Fighter 2 (SNES)</td>
   </tr>
 </table>